Therapy for Self-Injury in Long Island

 If you or a loved one is engaging in self-injurious behavior and want help, it is important to get professional help.
 Our therapists can work with you to understand the function of the self-injury.
 In some way it is likely serving a purpose, even though it is harmful in some ways, it may be helping you to cope with something that is very challenging.
 Our therapists will help you to understand what you can do to reduce self-harm and develop other coping strategies.

-We can answer questions you have about our services and can schedule an appointment if you decide you would like to meet with one of our therapists.
+The Long Island therapists at my office can answer questions you have about our services and can schedule an appointment if you decide you would like to seek supportive therapy.